devshed-digital/fullstack-test/README.md

 MONGOURL= "Whatever you get back from the mongo db url"
 ```

 In your Client folder you must create an .env file.
+React has preset rules for how their .env files work.
+[Shown here](https://create-react-app.dev/docs/adding-custom-environment-variables/)

 ```
 touch .env